AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/cnnxt-mgmt/manage-permissions/invite-users.md

 # Invite users and assign user permissions

 As an administrator, you set up new users in AVEVA Connect.
-When a user is added and assigned to a role, an email is sent to the user with an invitation to access the Data Hub portal via AVEVA™ Connect.
+When a new user is added and assigned to a role, an email is sent to the user with an invitation to access the Data Hub portal via AVEVA™ Connect.

 1. From the Connect home page, click the menu icon, then select **User Management**.